chamarapaul/poetic-source/poems/tree-traversal-as-connected-haikus.md

 tags:
   - recursion
   - nature
-preview: ""
+  - trees
+  - paths
+  - cycles
+  - growth
+  - algorithms
+  - meditation
+preview: "A sequence of interconnected haikus that weaves together tree traversal algorithms with natural imagery, exploring how code mirrors the patterns of growth and exploration in nature"
 notes:
-  composition: "A series of linked haikus that together describe a recursive tree traversal merging natural imagery (\"grows\", \"seed\", \"path\") with actual computer science concepts"
-  technical: "1.
-First haiku defines our tree structure 2.
-Second haiku begins our recursive procedure 3.
-Third haiku is the heart of the traversal algorithm 4.
-Final haiku handles the completion and memory"
-  philosophical: "Combines the mathematical beauty of recursion with the natural imagery that haikus often evoke"
+  composition: "Structures code as linked haikus, where each stanza serves both technical and poetic purposes.
+Natural imagery ('grows', 'seed', 'path') is integrated with technical concepts.
+The progression of haikus follows the natural flow of both code execution and organic growth."
+  technical: |
+    Each stanza serves a specific technical purpose:
+    1. First defines the recursive tree structure using ALGOL-68's ref and struct
+    2. Second establishes the base case and recursive pattern
+    3. Third implements the core traversal logic
+    4. Fourth handles termination and memory management

+    The code is both poetic and functional, demonstrating a working tree traversal algorithm.
+  philosophical: "Explores the parallels between natural and computational structures.
+Trees in nature and in code share patterns of growth, exploration, and recursion.
+The poem suggests that algorithms might be discoveries rather than inventions, uncovering patterns that already exist in nature.
+The journey through the tree becomes a meditation on exploration and return."
 ---
 mode tree = struct(
-    tree left from root;
+    ref tree left next;
-    right branch grows here now
+    ref tree right grows
 );

-proc walk through tree =
+proc walk = (ref tree t)
-(tree t)void: if t is nil
+    void: if nil = t
-then skip else seek;
+    then skip else go;

-left path calls deep down;
+left path leads us deep;
-visit node where we now stand;
+visit node where now we pause;
-right path beckons next;
+right path calls us next;

-heap tree grows from seed;
+each step ends in time;
-while more nodes wait to be found walk through tree done fi
+while nodes wait to be explored;
+walk returns to start